 early in the morning until around midnight.

-They comfortably accommodate two passengers with ease, but often are a lot of fun to travel with, even if you squeeze in up to four people.
+They comfortably accommodate two passengers with ease but often are a lot of fun to travel with, even if you squeeze in up to four people.
 You need to negotiable an equitable fare with the driver before boarding to avoid any altercation later.
-I have seen newcomers engaging in huge disputes because they were completely unaware that any sort of a confrontation would result in subsequent bickering.
+I've seen newcomers engaging in huge disputes because they were completely unaware that any sort of a confrontation would result in subsequent bickering.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.